Watercolour "Chirping Song Thrush Bird" By Charles Frederick Tunnicliffe OBE RA

 - Circa mid 20th century 1950's.

-- Provenance originally from a private Lancashire art collection, recently purchased from a high end art auction label on the front.
+- Provenance originally from a private Lancashire art collection.

 - Highly sought after by CEO's, interior designers, museums, art gallerys, antique dealers, famous & private collectors, film tv studio prop shops.